grimm-co/GEARSHIFT/pcode_support/README.md

 ### Running

-After Ghidra's auto-analysis for a binary, navigate to the function you want to be analyzed, then run the python plugin file as a Ghidra plugin through either Ghidra's script manager or Python console.
+After Ghidra's auto-analysis for a binary, navigate to the function you want to be analyzed, then run the python plugin file `go.py` as a Ghidra plugin through either Ghidra's script manager or Python console.
+Make sure the other python files are in Ghidra's script path as well.

 ### Current results (very much a work in progress)